It’s not only about the furniture. These 8 super useful Ikea household items are also a bargain.

-And to go with the tool kit, Ikea tape measures are less than a dollar.
+And to go with the tool kit, Ikea tape measures are less than two dollars.
 Get a handful and never have to search again.

-Shoe trees are great for holding the shape of most mens’ shoes and Ikea has them for under a dollar a pair.
+Shoe trees are great for holding the shape of most men’s shoes and Ikea has them for under two dollars a pair.
 What?!

 Now we’ll head back to the kitchen because that’s where we spend most of our time.
 First up are these great Variera drawer liners.
 They’re plastic so they can be washed clean very easily and the non-slip grippy bubbles make sure they stay put.
 No sticky adhesives needed – just cut and place for simple protection of your drawers.